 You’ll find these locally grown Westcott Bay oysters about 20 minutes from our San Juan Island Inn Collection.
 We always suggest our guests include lunch here, and reservations are necessary for the summer months (they often need to be made more than a month in advance).
 Springtime isn’t as busy out at the shellfish farm and restaurant, but if you’d prefer an outdoor table, it’s best to book ahead.

 First, you’ll need lodging, and our Friday Harbor Inn is one of the best places to stay in the San Juan Islands.
-Steps from the ferry dock, minutes from San Juan Island restaurants, cafes, and local shops, our 18-unit Inn is the perfect small-scale boutique hotel for your next getaway.
+Steps from the ferry dock, minutes from San Juan Island restaurants, cafes, and local shops, our 18-unit Inn is the perfect small-scale boutique Bed and Breakfast for your next getaway.
 Extra perk: we provide scratch-made breakfast each morning, delivered to your suite by one of our friendly innkeepers.

 Westcott Bay Oysters: The Perfect Island Lunch